HomeFacilities Directory › JENKINS FACILITY

 Source-attributed observations and allegations from news coverage and reports submitted to GPS.
 Each entry credits its source.

-• ALLEGATION Submitted via GPS public submission form Recorded by GPS: Apr 21, 2026
+• ALLEGATION Submitted via GPS public submission form Incident: Apr 21, 2026

 INCIDENT — JENKINS FACILITY: [AI-detected via Telegram relay] An older Hispanic inmate was found unconscious on the floor of his cell during…